battle of the image formats (jpg jxl webp avif heic)

 And then there's the whole video clip thing

-Being I've been using the internet a long time and I run a web site, sometimes (but not all that often) I like to use animated GIF clips.
+Being I've been using the internet a long time and I run a web site, sometimes I like to use animated GIF clips.

 Both AVIF and WEBP can act just like animated GIFs.

 Obviously, AVIF really shines here.
 Both the AVIF and WEBP are the same clip, same length, same frame rate, same dimensions.
-On top of the AVIF being significantly smaller, it also looks better with less artifacts.
-Look at the blue sky in the clip.
-The WEBP blotches up a bit while the AVIF didn't blotch up at all.
+But the AVIF is much smaller.

 AVIF should be replacing the ancient animated GIF right now because it is just that much better.

-To put this in perspective, I had to shrink the dimensions and cut the frame rate in half for the GIF just to get it to the same size as the WEBP.
+To put this in perspective, I had to shrink the dimensions for the GIF to be the same file size as the WEBP.

-And then I had to shrink it down even more to get it to the file size of the AVIF.
+That GIF already looks terrible, but I had to shrink it down a crazy amount to get it to the file size of the AVIF.

-Same above clip again as GIF with half the frame rate and even more size reduction to achieve the AVIF file size:
+Same above clip again as GIF with size reduced more to match the file size of the AVIF:

-AVIF just rules the roost here without question.
+AVIF just rules the roost without question.
+It not only beats GIF but obliterates it.

 Worth it to convert image formats?